-The table below shows a summary of the size of property a household can normally apply for through the Choice-Based Lettings Scheme.
+Below is a summary of the size of property a household can normally apply for through the Choice-Based Lettings Scheme.

-Size of Household Bedroom Eligibility
+Size of Household / Bedroom Eligibility

-Single housing applicant 1
+Single housing applicant / 1

-Single housing applicant who is 1
+Single housing applicant who is expecting a baby / 1

-expecting a baby

-A Couple 1
+A Couple / 1

-A Couple expecting a baby 1
+A Couple expecting a baby / 1

-Couple/Single & 1 child 2
+Couple/Single and 1 child / 2

-Couple/Single & 2 children 2 or 3
+Couple/Single and 2 children / 2 or 3

-Couple/Single & 3 children 3 or 4
+Couple/Single and 3 children / 3 or 4

-Couple/Single & 4 children 3, 4 or 5
+Couple/Single and 4 children / 3, 4 or 5

-Couple/Single & 5 children 4 or more
+Couple/Single and 5 children / 4 or more

-^{}Important - the size of property a housing applicant with children can apply for is dependent on the size and make of the housing applicant's family.
+Important - the size of property a housing applicant with children can apply for is dependent on the size and make-up of the housing applicant's family.